-- 1. These regulations apply to academic year 2022-2023 and are fully applicable to the study programme and examinations of the master's programme Health Policy & Management (hereinafter referred to as: HEPL) and to all students enrolled in the programme.
+- 1. These regulations apply to academic year 2023-2024 and are fully applicable to the study programme and examinations of the master's programmes HEPL and to all students enrolled in the programme.
 The programme is the responsibility of ESHPM. - 2.
 In addition to par.
-1, these regulations are also applicable to students enrolled in the joint degree European Master in Health Economics and Management (Eu-HEM) when they follow a track which consists of courses offered by ESHPM, and to students of the Erasmus School of Economics enrolled in the master's programme specialisation Health Economics (hereinafter referred to as: HE) with regards to courses offered by HEPL.
+1, these regulations are also applicable to students enrolled in the Eu-HEM programme when they follow a track which consists of courses offered by ESHPM, and to students of the Erasmus School of Economics (ESE) enrolled in the master's programme specialisation HE with regard to courses offered by ESHPM.
+For ESE courses, the TER of ESE applies.